Coding1610/React/Lecture_B/README.md

     )
 }

---> When React sees an element representing a user defined component, it passes JSX attribute to this Component as a single Object.
+1. When React sees an element representing a user defined component, it passes JSX attribute to this Component as a single Object.
 We call this object "props".
---> same for class & function
+2. same for class & function.
---> Whether you declare a component as a function or a class, it must never modify its own props.
+3. Whether you declare a component as a function or a class, it must never modify its own props.
---> All React Components must act like pure function with repect to their props.
+4. All React Components must act like pure function with repect to their props.
---> Props are "READ-ONLY".
+5. Props are "READ-ONLY".